 Shimano Ultegra R8000 (mechanical) vs Shimano Ultegra 6800 (mechanical)

-There’s currently no word as to whether the crankset will be compatible with Shimano’s power meter, but it is the same Hollowtech design, so logic would suggest so and it is something Shimano did want when launching Shimano Dura-Ace R9100.
+Meanwhile, there's currently no word as to whether the crankset will be compatible with Shimano’s power meter, but it is the same Hollowtech design, so logic would suggest so and it is something Shimano wanted when launching its new Dura-Ace model.

-Up front, the hoods and levers have received a redesign so they’re more like Dura-Ace, and should, as result, be more comfortable, slimmer and an overall reduction in girth compared to the old 6800 series hood.
+Up front, the hoods and levers have received a redesign so they’re more like Dura-Ace, in both comfort and size.

 The hoods are now designed with a pattern and no longer smooth, aiding grip if you don’t like riding with mitts.
-With a more of a kink at the top, like that of DA, creates a better hand position and more room for your hand.
-Again, this was something we were big fans of on the higher end Dura-Ace.
+The kink at the top, like that of Dura-Ace, creates a better hand position and more room.

 The front derailleur has also seen a major overhaul, and now mimics the far slimmer, almost skeletal Dura-Ace 9100 model.
 Supposedly, this should now give a much lighter shifting action, and more flexible cable routing options.